Do you need a marketing Ron Swanson or Obi-Wan Kenobi leading your team?

 Management

 However, a marketing generalist like Ron Swanson would rather do things himself (correctly) than train someone and oversee their progress.
 Ron Swanson is focused on details, not overarching strategy.
-In choosing between an FCMO vs. full-time CMO, a big-picture strategy mindset is key.
+In choosing between a Fractional Chief Marketing Officer vs. a full-time CMO, a big-picture strategy mindset is key.

 If a Ron Swanson is slightly immature or insecure (as IF he could be insecure with such an epic mustache… but track with me for a minute), he’s reluctant to share his knowledge because he doesn’t want to be replaced.
 And because of this, when he leaves — he takes his knowledge with him, leaving your business without the institutional memory of the way things were done.